 This article provides information about this distinguished field.
-In this article you will learn the forensic accounting definition, salary and job opportunities, degrees, and related certifications.
+In this article you will learn what forensic accounting is, salary and job opportunities, degrees, and related certifications.

 You have encountered the two terms before, separately at least; and never have you imagined that they can be put beside each other.

-It is kind of weird when you think of private investigators in a crime scene all holding calculators instead of magnifiers and cameras.
-And it's even weird to see a bookkeeper trying to prepare quarterly financial statements with knives and elastic gloves!
-Well, the term is really not that troublesome.
+I get this weird image of private investigators in a crime scene all holding calculators instead of magnifiers and cameras.
+And it's even weird when you imagine a bookkeeper trying to prepare quarterly financial statements with knives and elastic gloves!
+But the term is really not that strange.